LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/10_handling_input/index.md

 2. Preserving the order of inputs for more predictable behavior.
 3. Creating a sense that the game is actually listening to the player.

-### Implementing a Simple Input Buffer
+### Example of a Simple Input Buffer

-A basic input buffer can be implemented using a queue data structure, which follows a First-In-First-Out (FIFO) pattern:
+A basic input buffer can be implemented using a queue data structure, which follows a First-In-Out (FIFO) pattern.
+The following is an example of how this might work:

 [!code-csharp[](./snippets/inputbuffer.cs)]